 Sporadic Voters are the voters that most interest campaigns during early vote.
 A well organized campaign should be taking advantage of the convenience offered by early vote to help their likely supporters take advantage of this convenience and make sure they cast their ballot.
 A good GOTV (get out the vote) operation should help a campaign by increasing their vote total among supporters by encouraging sporadic voters to vote.

-However the early voting data reported by polling firms, county clerks and state boards of elections don’t distinguish between Sporadic Voters and Sure Things.
-That sort of data just isn’t easily available publicly.
+However the early voting data reported by polling firms, county clerks and state boards of elections can't distinguish between Sporadic Voters and Habitual Voters.
+That sort of data just isn't easily available publicly.